fluid-project/infusion/README.txt

         - configurable strategy for persisting user preferences, using cookies by default
         - stable API
     * 3 new Fluid Skinning System themes with graphics: Coal, Slate, and Inverted High Contrast
-    * New preview component: Progress
+    * New preview component: Progress (previously part of the Uploader component)
     * Improved documentation
     * Better error handling for the Uploader
     * Up to date ARIA support for the Reorderer